 Target audience: Psychologists, mental health counselors, marriage and family therapists, social workers, addiction counselors, nurses

 This CE program is designated as beginning to intermediate.
+There is no known conflict of interest or commercial support.

 Upon completing this program, participants should be able to: